Solowise130/alx-low_level_programming/0x14-bit_manipulation/README.md

 This project encapsulates Bit manipulation and the application of bitwise operators in C programming.
+The prototypes of the entire fuctions are stored in the main.h file.
 The programes are executed thus;

 0 - Writes a function that converts a binary number to an unsigned int.